 Following the postponement of IEEE Forum on Sustainable and Intelligent Transportation Systems to 3-5 November 2020, we have decided to postpone the ‘Summer’ (now Autumn) school on Automated Driving to 28-30 October 2020.

 Based on the latest COVID-19 developments in the Netherlands, we have decided to lecture online only!

-Aim of the summer school
+Aim of the autumn school

-This summer school offers PhD students a multidisciplinary basis of knowledge and skills to understand the development and impacts of automated driving.
+This autumn school offers PhD students a multidisciplinary basis of knowledge and skills to understand the development and impacts of automated driving.
 These basis enables the PhD student to choose future research directions, better explain her/his research to colleagues and peers, as well as understand the research approaches and outcomes of her/his colleagues.

 Date: Wednesday 28 October – Friday 30 October 2020

 Organized by: Research School for TRansport, Infrastructure and Logistics (TRAIL)